 - As English is the primary working language at the pCPA, exceptional written and verbal communication skills in English are required.

-- Effective written and verbal communication skills in French (asset)
+- Effective written and verbal communication skills in French (asset).

 Employment terms